A sandy cove sets this hotel off nicely and provides the beachfront setting for the à la carte restaurant.

 Rooms ► View all

-These twin rooms are designed with splashes of colour on a neutral scheme.
-There’s room for 3 with 1 sofa extra bed in the bedroom.
-Outside you’ll find a balcony which overlooks the sea and TV and Wi-Fi* access.
-Just so you know, air-conditioning is available from May to October.
+These stylish superior 1 bedroom family rooms feature a contemporary design.
+There’s room for 4 with a double bedroom and bunkbed.
+Outside you’ll have a balcony which is perfect for the sea view.
+There’s a TV and Wi-Fi* access.
+Plus, air-conditioning is available from May to October.

 Our Most Relaxing Holiday!